123456789_123456789_123456789_123456789_123456789_

 Active Record and Referential Integrity

-The Active Record way claims that intelligence belongs in your models, not in the database.
-As such, features such as triggers or constraints, which push some of that intelligence back into the database, are not recommended.
+The Active Record pattern suggests that intelligence should primarily reside in your models rather than in the database.
+Consequently, features like triggers or constraints, which delegate some of that intelligence back into the database, are not always favored.

 Validations such as validates :foreign_key, uniqueness: true are one way in which models can enforce data integrity.
 The :dependent option on associations allows models to automatically destroy child objects when the parent is destroyed.
 Like anything which operates at the application level, these cannot guarantee referential integrity and so some people augment them with foreign key constraints in the database.